velvia/compressed-vec/vector_format.md

 The vector bytes are wire-format ready, they can be written to and read from disk or network and interpreted/read with no further transformations needed.

+The goals of the vector format are:
+* Optimize for fast, SIMD-based decoding.
+* Enable fast, aligned data filtering and processing by having fixed section boundaries
+* Varied encoding techniques to bring compression to within roughly 2x of good general purpose compression techniques, or better
+* Contain metadata to enable fast filtering

 ### Header

 The header is 16 bytes.
 The first 6 bytes are binary compatible with FiloDB vectors.
 The structs are defined in `src/vector.rs` in the `BinaryVector` and `FixedSectStats` structs.